npyl/npyl.github.io/_posts/2018-09-21-conky-on-mac.md

 conky was officially ported to macOS at **4 July 2018**, when [my first pull request](https://github.com/brndnmtthws/conky/pull/480) was merged into upstream bringing basic compatibility with macOS.
 {: .text-justify}

-One thing brought the other and one year later from the day I began the port, conky supported multi-core CPU statistics, memory statistics and all many some cool macOS-specific features.
+One thing brought the other and one year later from the day I began the port, conky supported multi-core CPU statistics, memory statistics and some cool macOS-specific features.
 {: .text-justify}

 This is how it looks right now: